 Schedule of Restaurant Financial Data

-- This includes information about non-traditional locations (including 2 Culver’s Restaurants that do not have a drive thru window, 5 Culver’s Restaurants that share a building with a convenience store, and 1 Culver’s Restaurant that occupies an end-cap of a multi-tenant building).
+- This includes information about non-traditional locations (including 1 Culver’s Restaurant that does not have a drive-thru window, 5 Culver’s Restaurants that share a building with a convenience store, and 1 Culver’s Restaurant that occupies an end-cap of a multi-tenant building).

 - The Company-Owned Restaurants are located in Sauk City, Spring Green, Richland Center, Baraboo, Middleton, and Madison, Wisconsin.